Parenting a Disabled Child

 This has been an issue that’s been on my mind lately due to a few things I’ve read and encountered.
 As usual, I’m trying to organize it in my head and not having as much success as I’d like.
 I preemptively apologize for rambling.

 As a society, we completely suck at valuing family over money.
-The media and politicians cry “no family values!” out of one side of their mouth, all the while allowing businesses legislatively to NOT give family leave.
+The media and politicians cry “no family values!” out of one side of their mouths, all the while allowing businesses legislatively to NOT give family leave.
 (And bashing politicians who try to do so!)

-I was told that I was missing too much work and did I need some FMLA (unpaid, of course since I had used up my paid time for maternity leave)?
+I was told that I was missing too much work and did I need some FMLA (unpaid, of course since I had used up my paid time for maternity leave).
 And this is a company that is better than most as far as family leave.

 So what are some of the hidden costs?

 I had to sign K up to receive some short-term, intensive therapy.
 I drove to the facility (45 minutes each way) every day for 3 weeks and stayed with him while he receives 60 minutes of therapy.
 Minimally, after taking him to school afterward, I killed 3 hours of my every day.
 What working person can do that?